Frequently Asked Questions

 How many people do you employ - employees, independent contractors?

-Presently, there are 10 full time employees, 9 part-time employees (7 of these are seasonal employees who work during the academic school year), and a pool of approximately 35 independent contractors.
+Presently, there are 15 full time employees, 3 part-time employees and a pool of approximately 35 independent contractors.